SaitoSoft/DirectFerries/README.md

 Please make sure to update test setup data if the as appropriate if the offset days is changed.

-I used Fine Code Coverage (xtn) and the service code are not covered.
-However since the service only consists of one public and one private method I thought added additional tests for the service would be redundant since the the Controller test gets the data from the service.
+I used Fine Code Coverage (xtn see attached documant CodeCoverage.docx for results).
+I wrapped the extention methods in function properties in the service so i could mock them in the tests for better code coverage.

 Normally I would include a .gitignore file however since I am just adding code to a non dev/test/uat/sit/prod repo I have omitted this item.